Biotin

 • Allergic reactions: a small number of people may develop skin rashes or itching

-• Digestive intolerance: taking on an empty stomach may exacerbate stomach discomfort
+• Digestive intolerance: taking on an empty stomach may worsen stomach discomfort

-Severe side effects requiring immediate discontinuation and medical attention:
+Severe side effects require immediate discontinuation and medical attention:

 • Acute allergic reactions: such as difficulty breathing, facial swelling